 - Follow the automated prompts to complete your payment.

-Note that there is no charge to make a payment through the automated system, but you may be charged if a customer service representative processes the payment for you.
+Note that there is no charge to make a payment through the automated system, but you will be charged a fee if you opt to make an expedited phone payment.

 - Write a check or purchase a money order for at least the minimum payment due.

 - Include the payment coupon from your monthly account statement.

 - Mail your payment and coupon to the correct address for your card type: